juev/awesome-stars/README.md

 - [simonw/db-to-sqlite](https://github.com/simonw/db-to-sqlite) - CLI tool for exporting tables or queries from any SQL database to a SQLite file
 - [httpie/httpie](https://github.com/httpie/httpie) - As easy as /aitch-tee-tee-pie/ 🥧 Modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more. https://twitter.com/httpie
 - [jesse-ai/jesse](https://github.com/jesse-ai/jesse) - An advanced crypto trading bot written in Python
 - [vkbo/novelWriter](https://github.com/vkbo/novelWriter) - novelWriter is an open source plain text editor designed for writing novels.
-It supports a minimal markdown syntax for formatting text.
+It supports a minimal markdown-like syntax for formatting text.
 It is written with Python 3 (3.6+) and Qt 5 (5.3+) for cross-platform support.
 - [hasherezade/password_scrambler](https://github.com/hasherezade/password_scrambler) - Password scrambler - small util to make your easy passwords complicated!
 - [drduh/macOS-Security-and-Privacy-Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) - Guide to securing and improving privacy on macOS
 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.